-I'm sure that many of you are already quite familiar with this photograph of Jane Asher, it has been reproduced several times in various fashion books over the years, but was originally published in an article called The Time The Place The Dress and The Food by Molly Parkin for Nova in 1966, printed poster-sized over a double-page layout, measuring 51.5 cm x 34cm for full visual impact!
-Molly commissioned Ossie Clark and Celia Birtwell to design a dress especially for the feature, she specifically wanted something which represented not only the throwaway, transient nature of the current youthful attitude towards fashion trends but also something with enough decorative value to end up on the wall in a bedsitter as pop paraphernalia after it had been worn at the weekend rather than in the trash!
+I'm sure that many of you are already quite familiar with this photograph of Jane Asher, it has been reproduced several times in various fashion books over the years, but was originally published in an article called The Time, The Place, The Dress, and (if you still need it) The Food by Molly Parkin for Nova in 1966, printed poster-sized over a double-page layout, measuring 51.5 cm x 34cm for full visual impact!
+Molly commissioned Ossie Clark and Celia Birtwell to design a dress especially for the feature, she specifically wanted something which represented not only the fast-paced, disposable, transient nature of the current youthful attitude towards fashion trends but also something with enough decorative value to end up on the wall in a bedsitter as pop paraphernalia after it had been worn at the weekend, rather than thrown out with the trash!
 So what better candidate for potential 'wall art' than a printed paper dress!
-Celia painted her initial ideas in gouache, inspired by the work of Paul Poiret and illustrations from La Gazzete du Bon Ton, the finished designs were then printed onto a suitable Johnson & Johnson manufactured paper by the 'art to wear' company of Zika Ascher, and the dresses made to order for the sum of 17s 6d each.
-I love the fact that Celia also took it upon herself to paint the vinyl floor tiles in the mock-up bedsit, mirroring the design detail from the border of the garment to complete the overall look of the set, and that Molly (a woman after my own heart) attributed just about every single item on display to its source, from the Biba beads to the Woolworth lollipops and sticks of rock!
+Celia painted her initial ideas in gouache, inspired by the work of Paul Poiret and illustrations from La Gazzete du Bon Ton, the finished designs were then printed onto a suitable Johnson & Johnson manufactured paper by the 'Art to Wear' company of Zika Ascher, and the dresses were made to order for the sum of 17s 6d each.
+I love the fact that Celia also took it upon herself to paint the vinyl floor tiles in the mock-up bedsit, mirroring the design detail from the border of the garment to complete the overall look of the set, and that Molly (a woman after my own heart) attributed just about every single item on display in the magazine feature to its source, from the Biba beads to the Woolworth lollipops and sticks of rock!

 Close-up of the design detail from the border of the dress.

-All images & original Text scanned by Sweet Jane from an original article by Molly Parkin for NOVA, September 1966.
+All images scanned by Sweet Jane from an original article by Molly Parkin for NOVA, September 1966.
 Model; Jane Asher, Photographs by Duffy.
 Celia Birtwell design in gouache scanned from Celia Birtwell by Celia Birtwell *Close-up of border design detail on printed dress courtesy of the V&A collection.
-Carpet designs from the Martine School of Decorative Arts scanned from A Fashion For Extravagance by Sara Bowman
+Carpet designs from the Martine School of Decorative Arts scanned from A Fashion For Extravagance by Sara Bowman.